jmccormick7/derivative-calculator/README.md

 # derivative-calculator
-Created a derivative calculator using Object Oriented Programming in Java for CSDS 132 The calculations of derivatives, as well as for value were created for a Project assigned for class.
+Created a derivative calculator using Object Oriented Programming in Java for a programming class The calculations of derivatives, as well as for value were created for a Project assigned for class.
 The project guidelines themselves, as well as the project prompt and idea were created by Prof. Harold Connamacher.
 Adding on to the project I created a GUI, and a class to convert String inputs to Functions.